dataluscorp/browser/remote/marionette/doc/Testing.md

 the Browser Toolbox.

-A particularly useful trick is to combine this with the [headless mode] for Firefox we learned about earlier:
+A particularly useful trick is to combine this with the [headless mode] for Datalus we learned about earlier:

 	% MOZ_HEADLESS=1 ./mach wpt --webdriver-arg='-vv' testing/web-platform/tests/webdriver